ChickenProp/chickenprop.github.com/drafts/review-order-without-law.md

 There's some subtlety here, like maybe he's trying to say "norms aren't particularly good at this, so if there's another plausible source of rules, norm-makers would defer to them; but if there wasn't, norm-makers would go ahead and do it themselves".
 That feels implausible on the face of it though, and while I'm no expert, my understanding is that no other group did step up to prevent overfishing in time.

-Speaking of "admissions that the hypothesis sometimes fails": there are only five American court cases on this subject, and four of them involved whales caught between 1852 and 1862 in the Sea of Okhotsk; the other was an 1872 decision about a whale caught in that sea in an unstated year.
+This section is one place where Ellickson talks about the hypothesis as concerning dynamics.
+There are only five American court cases on this subject, and four of them involved whales caught between 1852 and 1862 in the Sea of Okhotsk; the other was an 1872 decision about a whale caught in that sea in an unstated year.
 Americans had been whaling for more than a century, so why did that happen?
 The whales in that area were bowheads, for which fast-fish may have been more utilitarian than first-iron.
 Ellickson speculates that "American whalers, accustomed to hunting sperm whales in the Pacific, may have had trouble making this switch."
-This is perhaps not so much the hypothesis failing as the hypothesis sometimes taking some time to become true, and I'm not going to particularly dock it points for that.
-But it seems worth being explicit that the hypothesis takes some time to become true, because then we can ask questions like "okay, how much time?"
-Ellickson doesn't ask questions like that.

 (He does give an alternate explanation, that by that time the whaling industry was in decline and the community was becoming less close-knit.
 "The deviant whalers involved in the litigated cases, seeing themselves nearing their last periods of play, may have decided to defect.")

-I do wish he'd been clearer about what exactly a "fishery" is.
+Minor complaint: I wish he'd been clearer about what exactly a "fishery" is.
 Did two boats from different fisheries ever encounter each other?

 There's something that stuck out to me especially in this section, which I don't think Ellickson ever remarked upon.
 A lot of norms seem to bend on questions that are *unambiguous given the facts* but where *the facts are unprovable*.
 If I take a whale that you're in fresh pursuit of, I can tell everyone that you'd lost its trail and only found me days later.
 Who's to know?

-Well, in the case of whalers, the answer is "everyone on both of our ships", that's too many people to maintain a lie.
+Well, in the case of whalers, the answer is "everyone on both of our ships".
+That's too many people to maintain a lie.
 But even where it's just one person's word against another's, this seems mostly fine.
 If someone has a habit of lying, that's likely to build as a reputation even if no one can prove any of the lies.

----
+### Remedies

 In private (i.e. non-criminal) law, when someone is found to be deviant, the standard remedy is to award damages.
 That doesn't always work.
 They might not have the assets to make good; or they might just be willing to pay that price to disrupt someone's world.
 So the legal system also has the power of injunctions, requiring or forbidding certain future actions.
 And if someone violates an injunction, the legal system can incarcerate them.